6JoeB/Streaker/README.md

 - [x] 4: That day is in the future warning has trouble just after midnight because new Date() 1 hour behind due to daylight savings
 - [x] 5: Calender slow sometimes
 - [ ] 6: Clicking complted today between 12am and 1am crashes app
+- [ ] 7: Property 'daysPerWeek' does not exist on type 'never'
+- [ ] 8: Typescript type refactoring
+- [ ] 9: Day started on becoming last day achieved

 ### NTH